 This tutorial will demonstrate how to use the fuzzy LOOKUP algorithm in Excel.
 It is extremely useful in case we want to find similar matches in Excel.
 Fuzzy LOOKUP can easily find the similarity within data.
 It uses advanced maths to compute the probability of finding matches.
 Moreover, it helps to either compute similarity within a row or merge similar rows from different tables within the same worksheet or different worksheets.
 By this, we can save a lot of time and ease the work.
 So, it is essential to use the fuzzy LOOKUP algorithm in Excel.

-2 Easy Examples to Use Fuzzy LOOKUP Algorithm in Excel
+How to Use Fuzzy LOOKUP Algorithm in Excel (2 Easy Examples)

 1. Matching Obtained Marks by Fuzzy LOOKUP Algorithm